rob2rhyme/school-management-system/CONTRIBUTING.md

 - [ ] Tenant isolation is enforced (DB policies + server checks)
 - [ ] Tests cover tenant-boundary failures (cross-tenant access must be impossible)

+## Compensation and Ownership

+Contributions to this project are **voluntary** and made **without expectation of compensation**.

+By submitting a pull request, you agree that:
+- Your contribution is provided under the project’s open-source license.
+- You do not expect payment, royalties, or future compensation.
+- The project owner may use, modify, and redistribute your contribution as part of the project or a hosted SaaS offering.

+Future paid maintainer or contractor roles, if any, will be offered separately and explicitly.

 ## Definition of Done (Roadmap-Aligned)

 Your PR is “done” when: